subhamsahu-25/weather-app/README.md

 ## About

-This weather app is a lightweight, front-end-only web application built with vanilla HTML, CSS, and JavaScript.
+This weather app is a lightweight, front-end-only web application built with vanilla HTML, Tailwind-CSS, and JavaScript.
 It allows users to search for any city and instantly view current weather conditions including temperature, humidity, and an overall weather description.
 No frameworks or back-end servers are required to run this project.

 ---